Chapter 7.2 – Cruise Ports

 Ports located in the same region compete to be included in the itineraries scheduled by cruise lines.
 Yet, not all compete for the same market.
 The reason is the development of distinctive cruise market segments, such as contemporary, premium, and luxury cruises.
 Either by choice or due to capacity and destination restrictions, several ports target a specific market segment.
 Contemporary and luxury cruises stand as the most popular market segments.
 The competition is more intense between ports of the same category.
 Cruise lines are interested in creating itineraries that include ports of different sizes.
 Each port provides various experiences, permitting passengers to select from options for accessing their departing port.
 For example, competition develops between marquee ports to be part of as many itineraries as possible or between different destination ports.
 There is also competition between small ports or between ports enabling drive-to-cruise.
 With the number of ports entering the market increasing, this competition is intensifying.
 Thus, the increase in market size allows for sustaining a wide range of activities.

 In the case of home ports, competition is even more intense than in ports of call.
 In this case, the geographical location of the competing ports turns out to be of limited importance.
-Especially when the ports are marquee ports, the geographical concern is limited to the location of other ports able to confirm attractive itineraries.
+Especially when the ports are marquee ports, the geographical concern is limited to the location of other ports that are able to confirm attractive itineraries.
 In the case of home ports, features and facilities of the cruise port and the destination are most significant, as are the quality and the variance offered by the existing chain of suppliers (i.e., bunkering, provisioning) having the capacity to serve homeporting calls.

 4. Home Ports